In this episode of Idalko Live, Manuel Pattyn discusses reporting in Jira with Chris Cooke, the CEO of Old Street Solutions.

 - The strengths and weaknesses of major players in visual reporting

-- First steps of setting up visual reporting in Jira
+- The first steps of setting up visual reporting in Jira

 - and more

 Not a fan of watching videos?
 Listen to this podcast episode on:

 The Episode Transcript

 Manuel Pattyn:Hello everybody!
 This is Manuel from iDalko and this is another podcast.
 Today we have as host, big Chris, well that’s the way he calls himself.
 Big Chris is gonna talk with us a little bit about easy reporting for non-technical/business teams.
 Hi Chris!

 Chris Cooke: Hey, thanks for having me Manuel, nice to meet you.